DeJon Jarreau: Indiana Pacers (2021)

 After going undrafted in the 2021 NBA draft, he joined the Miami Heat for the 2021 NBA Summer League.
 Following a strong Summer League performance, he was signed to a two-way contract by the Indiana Pacers on August 24, 2021.
 Under the terms of the deal, he split time between the Pacers and their NBA G League affiliate, the Fort Wayne Mad Ants.
-On December 15, he was waived after making one appearance with the Pacers.
+On December 15, he was waived after playing just one minute of one game for the Pacers.

 Texas Legends (2022)

-On December 27, 2021, Jarreau was traded by the Fort Wayne Mad Ants to the Texas Legends in exchange for Kenny Williams and a 2022 first-round draft pick.
+On December 27, 2021, Jarreau's rights were traded by the Fort Wayne Mad Ants to the Texas Legends in exchange for Kenny Williams and a 2022 first-round draft pick.

 On December 28, 2021, Jarreau signed a 10-day contract with the Houston Rockets, via the hardship exemption.
 On December 30, however, he entered the NBA's health and safety protocols and never played a game for the Rockets.
-After his contract with the Rockets expired, Jarreau joined the Legends.
+After his contract with the Rockets expired, Jarreau rejoined the Legends.

-Capital City Go-Go (2022–present)
+Capital City Go-Go (2022–2023)

 On January 23, 2022, Jarreau and a 2022 second-round draft pick were traded to the Capital City Go-Go in exchange for two 2022 first-round draft picks.
 On March 7, he was waived.
 On February 24, 2023, Jarreau was reacquired by the Capital City Go-Go.

+Memphis Hustle / Grizzlies (2024)

+On December 26, 2023, Jarreau was traded to the Memphis Hustle in exchange for Mychal Mulder and on March 10, 2024, he signed a 10-day contract with the Memphis Grizzlies.
+Ten days later, he signed a second 10-day deal with the Grizzlies.
+On March 30, he returned to the Hustle.